roshaan55/pythmath/README.md

 ```
 **Output:** 3.0

-# Fraction Functions:
+# Fractions:
 ## Fraction:
-It is a function that takes numerator and denominator as input and returns proper fraction or improper fraction or a simplified fraction.
+It is a Class that takes numerator and denominator as input and returns proper fraction or improper fraction or a simplified fraction.

 **Proper Fraction:** A fraction where the numerator is less than the denominator, then it is known as a proper fraction.